 The only piece left was how to balance combat and create game depth.
 The answer for me came in the form of an obscure form of mathematics known as the octonions.
 The octonions are a form of 8-dimensional spatial math that utilizes 7 imaginary numbers that have different outputs depending on the order in which you multiply them together.
 The math works by discarding the associative and commutative properties found in traditional mathematics and is intimately connected to another form of spatial math called the quaternions (4-dimensional math sometimes used in video game development).
 More interestingly, the octonions may hold the keys to the universal theory of everything.
 If this in any way interests you, you should watch Cohl Furey’s Youtube lecture series.
 For this game I wanted to implement the fano plane, a mnemonic used to determine the way the imaginary terms are multiplied.
 The fano plane made it possible to create game depth with little added complexity.
 Essentially, attacking in Fano is like rock-paper-scissors but instead of 3 members that are balanced you have 7 members.
 Each member can attack 3 of the 6 other members and be attacked by the remaining 3.

 Players can choose to attack and subdue opponents or combine for prestige cards (8,9, and 10) as they progress through the game and promote their commander.
 And just like that, the core mechanics of Fano were in place.
 The game underwent a few minor changes in the following week to decrease game stagnation (discard any number of cards instead of only 1) and increase game depth (option to return a card to hand after combination).
 As I have all my life, I started teaching the new game to family, friends, and labmates.
 As I taught the game and began to see the games depth and uncover my own strategy, I found I wanted to play the game every day.
 It was unfair to beg all of my friends and family to play this new game with me 24/7 so I did the next logical thing and made a video game with a computer to play against.
 While I was making the computer I decided, maybe I should learn how to code HTML and CSS so that I could make a website and Youtube video tutorials for learning the game.
 It would be much easier to teach well the first time and direct new players to the site.
-Fast forward a month and before I knew it, I had a finished video game, website, and Youtube channel.
+In a month I had a video game, website, and Youtube channel.
+You would think maybe I would be finally content.
+Fast forward a year, Fano now has a rich fantasy lore with constructed languages, a custom beautifully hand painted card deck, and was mapped to sound to enable blind players to play (it also just sounds really cool).
 I’m excited to see how far Fano goes and I hope that you will join me in playing and sharing this game.
 Cheers!